 This clearly distinguishes PlantPills Whole-Food Spermidine as the market-leading cost-effective gluten-free spermidine supplement.

 It is sensible for anyone who is new to taking chlorella, to take just half of one tablet and monitor themselves for any adverse reactions for 24 hours.
 If there is no reaction, increase the dose to one tablet the following day, and gradually build the dose up day after day.

-Chlorella is a whole food, not a medicine, so there is no upper dose.
+Chlorella is a whole food, not a medicine.
 Many people who supplement their diet with chlorella do not take enough for it to be effective.